victoriyaforsythe/PyRayHF/CONTRIBUTING.md

 Project Style Guidelines
 ------------------------

-In general, PyRAY follows PEP8 and numpydoc guidelines.
+In general, PyRayHF follows PEP8 and numpydoc guidelines.
 Pytest runs the unit and integration tests, flake8 checks for style, and sphinx-build performs documentation tests.
 However, there are certain additional style elements that have been adopted to ensure the project maintains a consistent coding style.